 - One to five (1 – 5) years in prison, and

 - maybe up to $10,000 in fines

 - One to four (1 – 4) years in prison, and

 - maybe up to $5,000 in fines

 Category E felonies carry probation and a suspended sentence, with a possible jail sentence of up to 1 year.
-(But if the defendant has two or more prior felony convictions, the court may order one to four years of Nevada State Prison and a maximum of $5,000 in fines.)
+(But if you have two or more prior felony convictions, the court may order a prison term of one to four years of Nevada State Prison and a maximum of $5,000 in fines.)

-Note that it may be possible to get even the most serious felony charges reduced to lesser offenses as part of a plea bargain or dismissed outright.
-The judge may also grant alternatives sentences to prison, such as house arrest with electronic monitoring.
+Note that it may be possible to get even the most serious charges reduced to lesser offenses as part of a plea bargain or dismissed outright.
+The judge may also grant alternative sentences to prison, such as house arrest with electronic monitoring.

 Yes.
-The U.S. Constitution’s Sixth Amendment entitles people charged with felonies in Nevada to a jury trial.
-Defendants who do not want a jury trial may elect to have a bench trial, where the judge and not a jury returns the verdict.
+If you are facing a felony charge, the United States Constitution’s Sixth Amendment entitles you to a jury trial.
+If you do not want a jury trial, you may elect to have a bench trial where the judge and not a jury returns the verdict.6

 It depends on the offense.
 Three types of crimes can never be sealed: